Powhatan Indian Village

 Explore the Powhatan way of life in a re-created village featuring reed-covered houses, crops and a ceremonial circle of carved wooden posts.
 Learn about the world of Pocahontas, daughter of Powhatan, powerful leader of 30-some Algonquian-speaking tribes in coastal Virginia.

-Historical interpreters discuss and demonstrate the Powhatan way of life.
-They grow and prepare food, process animal hides, make tools and pottery, and weave natural fibers into cordage.
-Try your hand at grinding corn, gardening or playing a game of corncob darts.
+Historical interpreters discuss and demonstrate how the Powhatan culture grew and prepared food, processed animal hides, made tools and pottery, and wove natural fibers into cordage.
+Visitors can try their hands at grinding corn, gardening or playing a game of corncob darts.